ph7klw76/Advanced_Computational_Methods/README.md

 10. Hamiltonian Learning
 11. Quantum Circuit Learning

-## To learn other Quantum Computing Methods, follow the steps below
+## To learn other Quantum Computing Methods using PennyLane library, follow the steps below
 1. Quantum Chemistry Uses quantum mechanics to simulate chemical reactions and molecular structures.
 2. Solving Linear Systems Quantum algorithms like HHL are used to solve linear systems faster than classical methods.
 3. Quantum Random Number Generator Uses quantum properties to generate truly random numbers.